Margaret (album): Creation

 Margaret's story is preserved largely owing to a series of coincidences.
-The story of her story began when "Chicken John" Rinaldi found a leather-bound scrapbook of Margaret's in a dumpster in San Francisco.
+The story of how her story was preserved began when "Chicken John" Rinaldi found a leather-bound scrapbook of Margaret's in a dumpster in San Francisco.
 He kept the scrapbook for many years and decided the best way to preserve Margaret's memory was to create a show about her, after which the audience would take pieces of the scrapbook with them, since he did not want the scrapbook to end up in another dumpster.

 Some years later, musician Amanda Palmer was visiting Jason Webley in Everett and asked about the Rucker family, noticing that there were buildings, streets, and public spaces in the town named after them.
 Webley took Palmer to see the Rucker mausoleum in the Everett cemetery.
 The next day, Palmer and Webley went in San Francisco, where Webley met with Rinaldi.
 Rinaldi told Webley the story of the scrapbook, and showed Webley the few scanned images from the scrapbook he had.
 "Chicken," said Webley, "I'm pretty sure I was standing on this woman's grave 36 hours ago."

 Webley was inspired to learn more about Margaret and to make Rinaldi's idea for a collaborative show about her a reality.
 He researched her life and poetry, and invited musicians to compose pieces inspired by the scrapbook.
 On April 11, 2014 Webley premiered "Margaret" at the Historic Everett Theater, featuring musical performances by a number of other artists, along with Rinaldi telling his story and showing images from the scrapbook.
 Later that year Webley and Rinaldi produced a book called Margaret, which includes images from the scrapbook, narratives by Rinaldi and Webley, and a compact disc of the musical performances.